+If the authorization requires a maximum validity time (as returned by UDR in AuthorizationData), the UDM shall either return the requested validity time (if it does not exceed the maximum validity time) or the maximum validity time (if it exceeds the maximum validity time returned by UDR).

 2b.
 If there is no valid AuthorizationData for the UE Identity, HTTP status code "404 Not Found" shall be returned including additional error information in the response body (in the "ProblemDetails" element).